Edward Doughty, CFP®

 Originally from New Jersey, Jason has called Charlotte home since 2006.
 He is a graduate of the University of North Carolina at Charlotte, where he majored in History and specialized in Cold War Economic Theory.
 A perpetual student and avid reader, Jason constantly seeks new knowledge and has set his sights on earning a CERTIFIED FINANCIAL PLANNER® designation down the road.

 Jason is a current board member of the local Wine to Water® Charlotte Chapter which helps to bring clean water to those in need around the world.
-He very much looks forward to his next international volunteer effort opportunity in addition to his own international adventures.
+He very much looks forward to his next international volunteer effort opportunity in addition to his own international travels.

 Epic Capital provides the following comprehensive financial planning and investment management services: Learn More >